 - Diverse recreation and activities.
 We encourage our residents to set their own pace for programming, while offering a diverse schedule of activities, including physical and sensory programming, spiritual pursuits and community engagement.

 - Learning therapy.
 Our community employs cognitive learning activities to provide ongoing therapy to residents with the goal of improved cognitive function.

 - A reading program geared at seniors with memory challenges.
 We use books designed to compensate for the vision, attention and memory difficulties of seniors with dementia, while still reflecting their age, interests, strengths and experiences.

 - Person-centered technology.
 Our residents have access to user-friendly technology like iN2L and Eversound to stay connected and engaged. iN2L technology allows residents to easily use computers for social connection and recreation, while Eversound helps residents to hear clearly and more actively engage in community events and activities.

 With this care model in place, we’re working at Jackson Creek Senior Living to shape a new experience for people living with dementia.
-If you would like to learn more about our approach to memory care or our assisted living memory care options, please contact us or give us a call at 719-259-1331.
+If you would like to learn more about our approach to memory support or our assisted living memory support options, please contact us or give us a call at 719-259-1331.